 6.120 - Obstructions to Navigation Prohibited

-Every person who unlawfully obstructs or causes obstruction to navigation in the Harbor is guilty of a misdemeanor, as provided in Harbor and Navigation Code section 523.
+Every person who unlawfully obstructs or causes obstruction to navigation in the Harbor is guilty of a misdemeanor, as provided in Harbor and Navigation Code sSection 523.
+Sec (1).

 6.130 - Public Peace, Vessel Owner Responsibility